 Fellowship - Sunday 11:30 AM

-Contemporary Worship- One Sunday a month at 6:30pm (see more details below for specific dates)
+Contemporary Worship- One Sunday a month at 6:30pm (on Break for Summer-check back in fall!)

 *Childcare available September- May (year round, the nursery is always open for parents to use when needed)

 We are an active, caring community proclaiming the Word of God.
 We seek to know God’s will as individuals and as a church, to be transformed by the Holy Spirit, to practice Christian discipleship, and to demonstrate Christ’s unconditional grace and love for all.

 New and Used Holiday decorations will be available for sale.
 Enjoy the holiday spirit while its 75 degrees out!

 Matthew 13:2 Such great crowds gathered around him that he got into a boat and sat there, while the whole crowd stood on the beach.

 I think when we hear this passage our imagination places Jesus on a boat that is very close to shore, but when I step foot on a boat in the waters of Lake Michigan it is typically after a long drive through the streets and highways of Chicago.
 When I climb aboard a boat, the first thing I wish to do is move far enough away from shore so I don’t have to deal with the crowds any longer.
 Here is a photo taken on Saturday June 14th while myself and the crew of the sailboat Eagle practiced for this year’s running of the Chicago to Mackinaw race.

 Now there are a few things that should be noticed; first is the person standing on the bow of this boat is your pastor; second, we are about 8 miles from the city of Chicago.
 We are away from the crowds that are standing on the beach.